Some of these foods may be nutritious at other times of the day, but can weigh on your stomach and ruin your gym session if you eat them pre-workout.

 3 of 20All photos

-Don't get us wrong, we love healthy hummus just as much as you do, but you may want to stay away from it right before a workout.
+Don't get us wrong, we love healthy hummus just as much as you do (get creative with 13 different ways to spin the spread), but you may want to stay away from it as a pre-workout snack option.

 "Bean-based foods (such as hummus) are high in indigestible carbohydrates that may cause uncomfortable gas and bloating," says Mary Hartley, a registered dietitian in New York City.